prushton2/BeePositiveApiaryNodeServer/tables/format.md

     "address":      "string, full address",
     "email":        "string",
     "phoneNumber":  "string",
-    "isComplete":   "string, is the order complete (Doesnt mean delivered)", "date":         "string, unix timestamp order is made", "emailSent":    "string, has the email saying the order is done been sent yet", "viewKey":      "string, hashed string allowing non logged in user to view their order", "owner":        "string, owner id of the order",
+    "isComplete":   "boolean, is the order complete (Doesnt mean delivered)", "date":         "string, unix timestamp order is made", "emailSent":    "boolean, has the email saying the order is done been sent yet", "viewKey":      "string, hashed string allowing non logged in user to view their order", "owner":        "string, owner id of the order",